 First Lady and ABCD faculty member Michelle Obama mentions the Asset-Based Community Development Institute and partner organization Public Allies in a speech at a conference hosted June 16, 2009 by Greater DC Cares.
 Visit Michelle Obama's faculty page to read her speech.

-PLEASE VISIT OUR NEWS PAGE featuring recent news items from the ABCD Institute, its faculty, its partners, and its networks.
+PLEASE VISIT OUR NEWS PAGE featuring news items from the ABCD Institute, its faculty, its partners, and its networks.

 back to top